Routine screening for perinatal mental health is recommended as evidence-based best practice, but is it happening in Quebec?

 • The impact of both parents’ mental health on newborn outcomes and development during infancy and early childhood.

-The study is run in collaboration with the Maison de naissance du Lac-Saint-Louis and midwifery services at the Clinique communautaire de Pointe-St-Charles.
+The study is run in collaboration with the Maison de naissance du Lac-Saint-Louis, midwifery services at the Clinique communautaire de Pointe-St-Charles and with the Maison de naissance Côte-des-Neiges.